-- a.
+a.
 Designations.
 The Association recognizes two generic types of undergraduate degrees in dance.
-To be consistent with general academic practice, these degrees are labeled (1) liberal arts degrees, and (2) professional degrees. - b.
-Purposes.
-Each of these degrees has distinct overall purposes reflected structurally in the curricular time accorded to dance studies and to other curricular components. - The liberal arts degree focuses on dance in the context of a broad program of general studies. - (2) The professional degree focuses on intensive work in dance supported by a program in general studies.
+To be consistent with general academic practice, these degrees are labeled (1) liberal arts degrees, and (2) professional degrees.

+- (1) The liberal arts degree focuses on dance in the context of a broad program of general studies. - (2) The professional degree focuses on intensive work in dance supported by a program in general studies.
 Normally, the intent is to prepare for professional practice.